-Car accidents often have serious consequences in terms of injuries, property damage and even deaths.
-Sometimes, injuries get worse in time if left untreated, or they are difficult to detect when they happen internally.
-The most dangerous internal injuries are those inflicted on vital organs like the brain, or that cause internal bleeding.
+Car accidents often have serious consequences in terms of injuries, property damage, and even deaths.
+Sometimes, injuries get worse in time if left untreated, or they are challenging to detect when they happen internally.
+The most serious internal injuries are those inflicted on vital organs like the brain or that cause internal bleeding.

 If you have been in a car accident recently and you are experiencing migraines, it’s normal to be worried.
 Migraines and headaches are general symptoms that can be connected to a wide range of injuries and conditions, so they must be correlated to other symptoms or investigated thoroughly before a diagnosis is possible.